rwth-acis/DVITA1/README.md

 `java TopicRanking 40`

 ###5.
 Document Similarity Computation
 DVITA allows users to browse documents by similarity over different time slices in the topic model.
-Details of how this is done are in [http://dbis.rwth-aachen.de/~derntl/papers/preprints/dasp2013-dvita-preprint.pdf](this paper).
+Details of how this is done are in [this paper](http://dbis.rwth-aachen.de/~derntl/papers/preprints/dasp2013-dvita-preprint.pdf).

 Command template:
 `java SimilarDocumentComputation TOPICMINING_ID [NUM_PERIODS]`